 New City laws require many food delivery apps to have a license and establish requirements that apps must follow concerning consumers, delivery workers, and restaurants.

-Does your restaurant use an online business (app) to take and deliver customer orders?
+Does your restaurant use an app to take customer orders for delivery or pickup?
 Know your rights and responsibilities.

 Starting January 24, 2022, consumers who use food delivery apps have new rights: